Wrapped Velas Hits 24-Hour Volume of $88.45 (WVLX)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Wrapped Velas’ launch date was April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
-The official message board for Wrapped Velas is medium.com/velasblockchain.
 The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
 The official website for Wrapped Velas is velas.com.
 Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
+Wrapped Velas’ official message board is medium.com/velasblockchain.

 Buying and Selling Wrapped Velas

 It is usually not presently possible to buy alternative cryptocurrencies such as Wrapped Velas directly using U.S. dollars.
-Investors seeking to trade Wrapped Velas should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wrapped Velas using one of the aforementioned exchanges.
+Investors seeking to acquire Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the exchanges listed above.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.